siyuan-note/user-guide-en_US/Use Content Block/3 Navigate in the Content Block.md

 ## Backlinks
 {: id="20200924101210-3qfiiat"}

-The backlink list is document-level, showing where the content block in the current corresponding document is referenced.
+Backlinks are document-level, listing the blocks in the current document where content blocks are quoted and mentioned.
+{: id="20210106204930-m073dyq"}

+### Links
 {: id="20210104091546-2gmpeq4"}

 * {: id="20210104091546-iqnkfsh"}Clicking on the reference block in the backlink list will highlight the definition block in the current document